 Biology alum wins top biomedical research prize

 IU Biology alumnus H. Michael Shepard has won the Lasker Award for his role in developing the anti-cancer drug Herceptin.Read more

 Biologist to lead evolutionary research effort under nearly $2 million grant

 Professor Armin Moczek and colleagues will study how organisms play an active role in directing their own development and evolution.
 Moczek's lab will contribute to the study by using beetles in the genus Onthophagus.Read more

 A range of research strengths

-Our faculty are world-class researchers and teachers who share an excitement for the life sciences.
-The diversity of expertise and scientific approach, combined with our exceptional collegial culture, is what makes IU Biology stand out and has made IU a premiere place for performing research.
+Our faculty members are world-class researchers and teachers who share an excitement for the life sciences.
+The multiplicity of expertise and scientific approach, combined with our exceptional collegial culture, is what makes IU Biology stand out and has made IU a premiere place for performing research.